cosmos/cosmos-sdk/CONTRIBUTING.md

    3. If nobody has been assigned for the issue and you would like to work on it, make a comment on the issue to inform the community of your intentions to begin work
-   4. Follow standard Github best practices: fork the repo, branch from the HEAD of `master`, make some commits, and submit a PR to `master`
+   4. Follow standard GitHub best practices: fork the repo, branch from the HEAD of `master`, make some commits, and submit a PR to `master`
       - For core developers working within the cosmos-sdk repo, to ensure a clear ownership of branches, branches must be named with the convention